 If you like boating, water sports, cruises, picnics, new friends, social gatherings, or learning about nautical information, once again, this is the right place.

-decide what type and size boat you need, what to do when
+to decide what type and size boat you need, what to

-meeting another boat in a crowded waterway, and how to
+do when meeting another boat in a crowded waterway,

 ABC presented by the Hartford Power Squadron, meets all of the requirements of the Connecticut DEEP for its Certificate of Personal Watercraft Operations.

 Become a more competent boater, learn from the best, take ABC today.

 The United States Power

 organization with more than 35,000 members.
 For more